Alexandre Darracq

 Alexandre Darracq (10 November 1855 – 1931) was a French investor, engineer, cycle manufacturer and automobile manufacturer.
 By 1904, Darracq was producing more than ten percent of all automobiles in France and he sold a substantial part of his business to British investors.
 He became fascinated by the possibilities of a rotary valve engine, put it into production and although it became a disaster for Darracq & Cie, persisted in installing it in Darracq products.
 He was obliged to retire in June 1912 aged 56.
-After the Armistice his name was dropped from his Suresnes factory's mass-produced products.
+After the Armistice of Compiègne, his name was dropped from his Suresnes factory's mass-produced products.

 In 1906 he founded Società Anonima Italiana Darracq (S.A.I.D.) in Milan, Italy, which became [Società] Anonima Lombarda Fabbrica Automobili (A.L.F.A.) in 1910 and eventually Alfa Romeo.

 Sewing machines and cycles

 Born Pierre Alexandre Darracq in Bordeaux, France, of Basque parents, he trained as a draftsman at the Arsenal in Tarbes, in the Hautes-Pyrénées département.
 He later worked at the Hurtu factory manufacturing sewing machines.
 Darracq designed a machine that won a gold medal at the 1889 Paris exhibition.
 He established the Gladiator Cycle Company in 1891.
 He sold his very successful company in 1896 for a substantial amount and for a short time went into the business of manufacturing electric cars as well as acquiring an interest in rotary engined Millet motorcycles.